 The Code generally defines "medical care" as any amounts incurred to diagnose, treat, or prevent a specific medical condition or for purposes of affecting any function or structure of the body.
 Not every health-related expense you or your eligible Dependents incur constitutes an expense for "medical care."
 For example, an expense is not for "medical care," as that term is defined by the Code, if it is merely for the beneficial health of you and/or your eligible Dependents (e.g., vitamins or nutritional supplements that are not taken to treat a specific medical condition) or for cosmetic purposes, unless necessary to correct a deformity arising from illness, injury, or birth defect.
-You may, in the discretion of the Third Party Administrator/Plan Administrator, be required to provide additional documentation from a health care provider showing that you have a medical condition and/or the particular item is necessary to correct an abnormality caused by illness, injury, or birth defect.
+You may, in the discretion of the Third Party Administrator/Plan Administrator, be required to provide additional documentation from a health care provider showing that you have a medical condition and/or the particular item is necessary to treat a medical condition.
+Expenses for cosmetic purposes are also not reimbursable unless they are necessary to correct an abnormality caused by illness, injury, or birth defect.